Preparing for your camping safari in Tanzania

 How to book a special campsite in Tanzania?

 The so-called special campsites are largely reserved by private safari companies who bid on those for the season.
-As an individual traveller, you can't stay there.
-The less interesting special campsites are not taken by the safari companies and are available to book by individual travellers.
+As an individual traveler, you can't stay there.
+The less interesting special campsites are not taken by the safari companies and are available to book by individual travelers.

 It is not easy to secure a spot and these camps are more expensive, but you will enjoy a true wilderness experience camping at an isolated location.